krishvla/yellow_class_assignment/README.md

 ## OverView

-  This app plays a video with a video link and display's an overlay **draggable** front camera straming container on above the video player.
+  This app plays a video with a video link and display's an overlay **draggable** front camera streaming container on above the video player.

 ## Demo